ruchee/vimrc/vimfiles/bundle/syntastic/README.markdown

 <a name="faqaggregate"></a>

-__Q.
-I have enabled multiple checkers for the current filetype.
+__3.10.
+Q. I have enabled multiple checkers for the current filetype.
 How can I display all of the errors from all of the checkers together?__

 A. Set `g:syntastic_aggregate_errors` to 1 in your vimrc: